spearhead-ag/Scripting/README.md

 This repository is a compilation of all exercises documented for Master of Cyber Security Study at Edith Cowan University

-It is a six-week accelerated online learning of Scripting Languages
+It is a six-week accelerated online learning of Scripting

 ==============================================================

-It is performed in a virtual environment with VMWare Workstation and Kali Linux.
+It is performed in a virtual environment with VMWare Workstation and Kali Linux 2020

 Exercises are executed through bash scripting with focus on the following topics: